0xPARC/0xparc-intro-book/easy/src/intro.typ

 they are very slow, but they can be implemented and used in practice.

 This whole field is an active area of research.
-On the one hand: Can we make existing tools (SNARKS, etc.) more efficient?
+- Can we make existing tools (SNARKS, etc.) more efficient?
   For example, the cost of proving a computation in a SNARK is currently about $10^6$ times the cost of doing the computation directly.
   Can we bring that number down?
-On the other hand: What other cryptographic games can we play to develop new sorts of programmable cryptography functionality?
+- What other cryptographic games can we play to develop new sorts of programmable cryptography functionality?

 At 0xPARC, we see this as a door to a new world.
 What sort of systems can we build on top of programmable cryptography?